darktasevski/CompSci/Math/geometry.md

  V-E+F=2
 $$

-where F, V, and E represents the number of faces, edges and vertices of the polyhedron respectively.
+Where F, V, and E represent the number of faces, edges, and vertices of the polyhedron, respectively.

 Every polyhedron has three parts: